adicu/Courses/README.md

 Build instructions:

 1. Set up [npm](http://www.npmjs.org/) (at least 0.8.0).
-2. `sudo npm install -g grunt-cli`
+2. `sudo npm install -g grunt-cli coffee-script bower`
-3. `sudo npm install -g coffee-script`
-4. In this project directory: `npm install`
+3. In this project directory: `npm install`
-5. In this project directory: `grunt`
+4. In this project directory: `grunt`
-6. Serve `public/` however you like.
+5. Serve `public/` however you like.
   `python -m SimpleHTTPServer` for example.
-7. Go to `localhost:8000`.
+6. Go to `localhost:8000`.

-Make sure you copy the Facebook client secret into `settings.courses`.

 ## Testing